 with the DREI VERSUCHE [Three Assayings: on Tiredness, Jukebox, and

-; as well as a reprieve of that in his Don Juan dance].
+the Fortunate Day; as well as a reprieve of that in his Don Juan dance].

 I do something similarly encompassing by regarding - usefully for me! - all the early theater work plus HOUR [excluding